Death comes even to those for whom dying provides a living.

-Meissner was one of the local undertakers who went to New London in east Texas in 1937 to help after the school explosion that killed about 294 people, mostly children.
+Meissner was one of the local undertakers who went to New London in east Texas in 1937 to help after the school explosion that killed an estimated 311 people, mostly children.
 When his own end came, James Raymond Meissner gave his business to his former employer: Meissner is buried in Shannon Rose Hill.

 The 1937 mission-style building that housed Meissner’s funeral home looks as if its organ should continuously play the hymn “Hotel California.”